 Criteria were developed and used to select a network of wells that are representative of Green County's diverse soils, geology, land-use, and well construction.
-A total of 342 participants successfully submitted samples for Year 1, 323 samples were analyzed in Year 2, and 307 samples were analyzed in Year 3 of the project.
+A total of 342 participants successfully submitted samples for Year 1, 323 samples were analyzed in Year 2, and 307 samples were analyzed in Year 3 of the project, and 294 samples in Year 4.
 All samples were analyzed for nitrate-nitrogen, chloride, pH, alkalinity, total hardness, and conductivity at the state-certified Water and Environmental Analysis Lab.
 The goal is for at least 240 wells to submit samples in all 5 years of the study.
 At the current rate of attrition in sample participants, the project is on track to meet that goal.